 Unlike those scholars, this volume starts by treating “religion” not as a self-evident phenomenon but instead as a category.
 Our modern idea of religion is precisely that, we argue—an idea that has taken shape in modern times.
 As I explain in the volume introduction, modernity has multiple histories and so does the modern idea of religion.
 The volume focuses on the history of how governments from the eighteenth century onwards came to define “religion”.
 I begin my own chapter by arguing that while modern governments reworked the category of religion, they also reworked what it meant to be “citizens.”
 Governments made increasing demands on those whom they recognized as citizens.
 One of the key demands made of citizens was that they take a particular stance toward “religion”.
 The volume makes clear that governments’ fashioning and refashioning of “religion” has taken different courses at different times and places, and my own chapter focuses on the particular case of Mexico.

-This project began in November 2016 and is funded by a large grant from the ESRC, on supporting 9 researchers at 5 institutions over 32 months.
+I was PI on this project, which ran from November 2016 to October 2019 and was funded by a large grant from the ESRC, supporting 10 researchers at 5 institutions over 35 months.

 A full description and relevant documents is available on the CISRUL page.